 Instead of a council tax, there is an annual property tax based on the value of the property, which is usually paid by the landlord.

 Telephone, internet and cable services are available in most areas of the country, and several providers exist.
 Some of the most popular providers include Telecom Argentina, Telecentro, Claro and Movistar.
-Tenants will need to contact the provider directly to set up an account and arrange for installation.
+You will need to contact the provider directly to set up an account and arrange for installation.

 Expat Health Insurance